921Mdas/Daily-News-DN-/readme.md

 ## GUARDING ROUTES

-- even when we are not signed in, we can face issues such as changing the url and still accessing the application; solution is
+- even when we are not signed in, we can face issues such as changing the url and still accessing the application; solution is authentication HOC page

+- state persistence can be a real issue when changing pages
+- that's where redux comes in i guess localstorage in the meantime

+## ARTICLES CRUD

+## Additional features

+- languages translation (i18n - internationalization (translation))

+\*\* learn to make API calls in the context file

 ## PORT ISSUES